How To Design a Commercial Washroom

 • Brick

 Vinyl is the most cost-effective flooring option.
 It’s also really easy to keep clean.
-The only slight niggle with it is that it can fade over time, whereas concrete, tiles, and brick offer more durability.
+The only slight niggle is that it can fade over time, whereas concrete, tiles, and brick offer greater durability.

 Layout design considerations for public washrooms

-The main feature of your public washroom is the cubicles, which means any layout ideas you have for your public washroom need to be centred around their positioning.
+The main feature of your public washroom is the cubicles, so any layout ideas you have need to be centred around their positioning.

 First things first, though, you need to know how much space they will take up.
-There are regulations around the minimum size of cubicles, with our designers' guide to toilet cubicle dimensions providing you with all of the details.
-Make sure you take a look at the section on the minimum number of toilets, sinks, and urinals you need in this guide to work out how many cubicles you should factor into your space.
+There are regulations on the minimum size of cubicles, and our designers' guide to toilet cubicle dimensions provides all the details.
+Make sure you review the section on the minimum number of toilets, sinks, and urinals in this guide to determine how many cubicles to factor into your space.

-Once you’ve factored the cubicles into your public washroom design, you’ll need to think about whether you want to include IPS panels to disguise the pipework behind the toilets, and whether you would like vanity units in the hand washing area.
+Once you’ve factored the cubicles into your public washroom design, you’ll need to decide whether to include IPS panels to conceal the pipework behind the toilets and whether to include vanity units in the hand-washing area.

 Lastly, consider your public washroom’s ventilation

 Ventilation is an essential part of any washroom design.
-Filtering fresh air from the outside is not only necessary to help omit any odours, but it also removes airborne pollutants and contaminated air, ensuring the public washroom remains a hygienic environment.
+Filtering fresh air from the outside is not only necessary to eliminate odours, but also to remove airborne pollutants and contaminated air, ensuring the public washroom remains a hygienic environment.

-Without proper ventilation, there’s the danger that excess humidity will cause damp and mould, so not only will quality ventilation help with the longevity of your public washroom, but it’ll also ensure its users aren’t subjected to the health dangers of mould growth.
+Without proper ventilation, excess humidity can cause damp and mould, so not only will quality ventilation help extend the lifespan of your public washroom, but it’ll also ensure its users aren’t exposed to the health risks of mould.

-Our guide to washroom ventilation goes into more detail on why ventilation is an important part of your washroom design.
+Our guide to washroom ventilation explains why ventilation is an important part of your washroom design.

-Talk to The Experts in Public Washroom Design
+Talk to The Experts in Public & Commercial Washroom Design

 From designing and refurbishing sports club toilets to redesigning and refurbishing museum toilets, Commercial Washrooms has a unique position in the industry as one of the only commercial bathroom suppliers to offer a full design and installation service.
-To speak to one of our experts about your public washroom design, give the team a call today on 01202 650900!
+To speak to one of our experts about your public washroom design, contact the team today or book a meeting!